pschramm/FoodMongerATX/site/content/_index.md

 intro:
   heading: About Us
   text: >-
     Shawn and Vanessa have been friends for over a decade.
 Their shared passion for food led to hours and days filled with conversation of opening their own culinary adventure.
+  text2: >-
+    With a vision of fresh food and a freestyle menu, The Food Monger hatched in October of 2017.
+From handmade sauces to freshly pickled veggies to on-the-truck-cut fries and the freshest meat, their commitment to quality is unchallenged.
+Every item is prepared by Shawn and Vanessa.
+The ever-changing menu and the made-from-scratch items keep their minds thinking and your bellies hungry for more.
+Freestyle means no boundary on cuisines, flavors, or collaborations.
+Every venture is different, and that barely scratches the surface!
+    The Food Monger has been blessed with a great support system of friends and family.
+This dream could not have gotten off the ground without our amazing customers.
 products:
   - image: /img/fries.jpg
     text: Hand Cut Fries and Egg